RealProHenis/StreamChats/README.md

 # StreamChats
-A very simple program that puts YouTube, Twitch, &amp; Facebook chats side-by-side to easily read when multistreaming
+A very simple program that puts YouTube, Twitch, &amp; Facebook chats side-by-side to easily read when multistreaming.
+I hate the lack of customization on alternative restreaming chat programs, so I decided to make this instead

 # Requirements: